RuiMartins1996/VectorizedAdjoint/README.md

 Usage:
 ============================================================
 For usage of VectorizedAdjoint, please refer to the user's guide, as well as the example programs containing drivers and makefiles which can be used as templates.
-The user's guide is in doc/build/html/index.html.
-Run it in a browser.
+If you are on Ubuntu, to run the user's guide in your default browser you can do:
+    cd doc/build/html
+    xdg-open index.html
+If this does not work you can try navigating to the indicated folder and drag and drop the index.html file on your preferred browser.

 How to build the examples: